Responsible Waste

 For a bigger audience, you can also post photos of your stuff in the various Freecycle and Curb Alert Facebook groups.

-Alternatively, consider donating it to a charitable organization, like Habitat for Humanity ReStore in Wayne or Bergen County, or Furniture Assist in Springfield (they’ll even take some mattresses!).
+Alternatively, consider donating it to a charitable organization, like Habitat for Humanity ReStore in Fairfield, Wayne, or Bergen County, or Furniture Assist in Springfield (they’ll even take some mattresses!).

 For purchases, consider antiques and second-hand furniture.
 Try one of the growing number of furniture companies that sells ethical, sustainable, and fair-trade products, like West Elm or Joybird.